-EWU Police Department strongly advocates that any incidence of violence or threats, including sexual assault, domestic violence, dating violence or stalking, is reported to the police in an accurate and timely manner by calling 509.359.7676, or if it is an act of violence in progress or imminent threat, by calling 911.
+Any act of violence in progress or imminent threat should be reported by calling 911.
 If the incident occurred off campus, and is being reported immediately, callers should dial 911.
 If time has passed, it is best to call the police where the incident occurred.
 Contacting an EWU Police officer will not obligate the victim to prosecute, nor will it subject him or her to judgmental treatment.
 The police will help the victim obtain medical help and refer to advocates and other available resources.
 Victims of violence and/or threats may also decline to notify law enforcement authorities if they so choose.